-Some of the hydropower plants considered here are simple storage hydropower plants with a single reservoir and a single plant (i.e., cascade nr.
-1 and 3).
-Other cascades are more complex including up to five plants and three reservoirs (i.e., cascade nr.
-6).
+Some of the hydropower plants considered here are simple storage hydropower plants with a single reservoir and a single plant (i.e., cascade No. 1 and 3).
+Other cascades are more complex including up to five plants and three reservoirs (i.e., cascade No. 6).
 The cascades chosen in this paper should be representative for the whole population of Swiss storage hydropower plants.
 Approximately 15% of the Swiss storage hydropower plants are single-site plants while the remaining 85% belong to hydro cascades.
 Regarding turbine capacity, around 60% of Swiss storage hydropower plants have a capacity below 100MW, 30% a capacity between 100MW and 300MW and 10% a capacity above 300MW (Balmer, 2006; Garrison et al., 2018; Schlecht and Weigt, 2014; SFOE, 2018).

-In order to consider head effects, additional technical data are required.
-Since such data are plant specific and rarely available at high degree of detail, we base our assumption on head data on a case study in Ticino, for which detailed data were provided within the NRP70 project "The Future of Swiss Hydropower"2, and abstract this details to other plants considered in this paper.
-Data for one of the cascades (i.e., cascade nr.
-3) is illustrated in Table 2.
-Data for all other cascades for which head effects are considered can be found in the appendix (A2).
+In order to consider head effects in the technical model version, additional technical data is required.
+Since this kind of data is plant specific and rarely available at high degree of detail, we base our assumption on head data on a case study in Ticino, for which detailed data was provided within the

+NRP70 project "The Future of Swiss Hydropower"2, and extrapolate this details to other plants considered in this paper.
+The resulting head-discharge-efficiency relation for one of the cascades (i.e., cascade No. 3) is illustrated in Table 2.
+Data for all other cascades for which head effects are considered can be found in the Appendix (A2).